 Durham International Fellowships for Research and Enterprise (COFUND)

 The IAS administered the Durham International Fellowships for Research and Enterprise (DIFeREns).
-DIFeREns (2010 - 2014) and DIFeREns2 (2014 - 2019) have received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement numbers 267209 and 609412.
-The schemes are COFUNDed by Durham University and European Union, and encompass two main fellowship schemes:
+DIFeREns (2010 - 2014) and DIFeREns2 (2014 - 2019) received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement numbers 267209 and 609412.
+The schemes were COFUNDed by Durham University and European Union, and encompassed two main fellowship schemes:

 Junior Research Fellowship Scheme

 Senior Fellowship Scheme

 This scheme was designed to gather together scholars, researchers, policy makers or practitioners from around the world and across the full spectrum of science, social science, arts and humanities to address themes of global significance in collaboration with Durham’s Research Institutes and researchers.
 Two classes of Fellowship were recruited: Senior Research Fellowships and Policy and Enterprise Fellowships.